Suzi216/react-todo-app/README.md

 # TO DO LIST
 > TO DO App is a website that record all the task of the day.
 The user can delete, remove or edit the tasks.
+This project follows the tutorial: https://ibaslogic.com/react-tutorial-for-beginners/

 ## Built With